Focus on Environmental, Social and Governance Matters

 James A. Stern

 James A. Stern is an independent member of our Board of Directors and has served as a director of our company since July 2018.
-Mr. Stern served as a director of CYS Investments, Inc. (“CYS”) from 2006 until its merger with Two Harbors.
+Mr. Stern served as a director of CYS from 2006 until its merger with Two Harbors.
 As Chairman and Chief Executive Officer of The Cypress Group, Mr. Stern managed the firm’s investing activities.
 Mr. Stern currently serves as director of Merchants National Properties, Inc. since 2012.
 He served as a director of OHA Investment Corp. from 2014 until it was acquired in 2019.
-He has served on the boards of directors of a number of corporations including Affinia Group Intermediate Holdings, Inc., Infinity Broadcasting, WESCO International, Inc., Lear Corporation, and Cinemark USA, Inc. Prior to founding The Cypress Group in 1994, Mr. Stern had a twenty year career with Lehman Brothers.
+He has served on the boards of directors of a number of corporations including Affinia Group, Inc., Infinity Broadcasting, WESCO International, Inc., Lear Corporation, and Cinemark USA, Inc. Prior to founding The Cypress Group in 1994, Mr. Stern had a twenty year career with Lehman Brothers.
 He joined the firm in 1974 and was named Managing Director in 1982.
-In 1988, he joined the firm’s management committee and became co-head of investment banking.
-He was named head of merchant banking in 1989.
+In 1988, he joined the firm’s management committee and became Co-Head of Investment Banking.
+He was named Head of Merchant Banking in 1989.
 Mr. Stern was a trustee of Tufts University from 1982 to 2013 and was Chairman from 2003 to 2013.
 He is a board member of several charitable organizations including WNET, the Jewish Museum and the Cancer Research Foundation.
 Mr. Stern was appointed as a director pursuant to contractual rights of CYS granted in the merger agreement between Two Harbors and CYS.

 Hope B. Woodhouse

 Hope B. Woodhouse is an independent member of our Board of Directors and has served as a director of our company since May 2012.
-She also currently serves as a director of Granite Point Mortgage Trust Inc. (NYSE: GPMT).
+She has served as a director of Granite Point Mortgage Trust Inc. (NYSE: GPMT) since June 2017, as a trustee of Acadia Realty Trust (NYSE: AKR) since January 2023 and as a director of Monro, Inc. (NASDAQ: MNRO) since February 2023.
 Ms. Woodhouse has over 25 years of experience in the financial services industry at top-ranked, global alternative asset management firms and broker dealers.
 From 2005 to 2009, she served as Chief Operating Officer and as a member of the management committee of Bridgewater Associates, Inc. Between 2003 and 2005, Ms. Woodhouse was President and Chief Operating Officer of Auspex Group, L.P., and was Chief Operating Officer and a member of the management committee of Soros Fund Management LLC from 2000 to 2003.
 Prior to that, she held various executive leadership positions, including at Tiger Management L.L.C., and Salomon Brothers Inc. She has previously served as a director of Piper Jaffray Companies (NYSE: PJC), Seoul Securities Co.
-Ltd., Soros Funds Limited, Bottom Line New York and The Bond Market Association and a member of the investment committee at Phillips Academy, Andover, Massachusetts.
-Ms. Woodhouse also serves on the boards of Children’s Services Advisory Committee of Indian River County and the John’s Island Community Service League, on the advisory board of Atomyze LLC, and is a trustee of the Tiger Foundation.
+Ltd., Soros Funds Limited, and The Bond Market Association and as a member of the investment committee at Phillips Academy, Andover, Massachusetts.
+Ms. Woodhouse also serves on the boards of Children’s Services Advisory Committee of Indian River County and the John’s Island Community Service League, and is a trustee of the Tiger Foundation.
 Ms. Woodhouse received an A.B. degree in Economics from Georgetown University and an M.B.A. from Harvard Business School.

 Governance and Charter Documents